symblai/symbl-docs/docs/javascript-sdk/tutorials/push-audio-get-realtime-data.md

     }]
     ```

     * `onInsightResponse`: This callback provides you with any of the detected insights in real-time as they are detected.
-As with the `onMessageCallback` this would also return every speaker's insights in case of multiple streams.
+As with the `onMessageResponse` this would also return every speaker's insights in case of multiple streams.

     **View the examples for `onInsightResponse` [here](#insight-types-insighttypes).**

     * `onTrackerResponse`: This callback provides you with any of the detected trackers in real-time as they are detected.
-As with the `onMessageCallback` this would also return every tracker in case of multiple streams.
+As with the `onMessageResponse` this would also return every tracker in case of multiple streams.

     #### onTrackerResponse JSON Response Example